bumble-tech/appyx/documentation/setup/quickstart.md

 Need something more custom?

-1. Instead of a back stack, you can find other control structures in the library, or you can implement your own
+1. Instead of a back stack, you can find other [routing sources](../routingsources) in the library, or you can [implement your own](../routingsources/custom.md)
-2. Instead of the default transition handlers, you can also supply your own
+2. Instead of the default transition handlers, you can also [use Jetpack Compose provided ones, or supply your own](../ui/transitions.md)

-You can also read the [Back stack documentation](../routingsources/backstack.md) for more info.
+You can also read the [Back stack documentation](../routingsources/backstack.md) for more info on the specific options for the back stack.

 ## 6. Proper child nodes